Four of the Most Painful Signs of Stressful Relationships

 Discover: 7 Things Long-Distance Couples Mistakenly Believe Will Foster Unshakable Communication

 #2.
-Pay close attention to how they take sex.
+Pay close attention to how they handle intimacy and connection.

 Also read: 5 Warning Signs of a Stressful and Terrible Partner